Sam Vaknin: Views on narcissism

-Vaknin distinguishes between cerebral and somatic narcissists; cerebral narcissists ostentatiously display their intellectual abilities and wit in order to gain the admiration of others.
-In contrast, somatic narcissists focus on seeking attention for their outward appearance, including their looks, possessions, and sexual prowess.
+Vaknin distinguishes between cerebral and somatic narcissists.
+Cerebral narcissists ostentatiously display their intellectual abilities and wit in order to gain the admiration of others; in contrast, somatic narcissists focus on seeking attention for their outward appearance, including their looks, possessions, and sexual prowess.
 Vaknin considers himself a cerebral narcissist.

-Vaknin calls narcissistic co-dependents "inverted narcissists" They actively seek relationships with narcissists, despite negative past experiences, embracing the role of victim in an effort to control their abuser. "[They] provide the narcissist with an obsequious, unthreatening audience… the perfect backdrop."
+Moreover, he calls narcissistic co-dependents "inverted narcissists" who actively seek out relationships with narcissists despite negative past experiences, embracing the role of victim in an effort to control their abuser. "[They] provide the narcissist with an obsequious, unthreatening audience… the perfect backdrop."